 The FAA plans to recall—on an as-needed basis—some furloughed Aviation Safety Organization (AVS) employees, including safety inspectors, if the government shutdown is not resolved quickly.
 “If the furlough extends longer than a few days, we will begin to recall as many as 2,500 employees back to work incrementally, including safety inspectors, engineers and technical support staff, depending on need,” the FAA says in a statement.
 The FAA’s furloughing of its 3,000-strong flight ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Effect Of U.S. Government Shutdown On FAA Inspectors Remains Unclear".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Effect Of U.S. Government Shutdown On FAA Inspectors Remains Unclear".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.